taskiq-python/taskiq/docs/contrib.md

 pnpm docs:dev
 ```

-If you want to check how documentation looks like in production mode, you can build it and then serve using:
+If you want to check how documentation looks in production mode, you can build it and then serve using:

 ```bash
 pnpm docs:build